 The Murray and Darling are the principal sources of water from south-east Queensland to South Australia.
 While the Murray rises in the wet Southern Alps, the confluence of the Darling’s tributaries is in an area characterised by aridity and high evaporation.

-Although distinct in riparian character, the two systems are still referred to as the Murray-Darling Basin (MDB).
+Although each river system has a distinct distinct riparian character, the two systems are still referred to as the Murray-Darling Basin (MDB).
 The MDB is well described by the Murray Darling Basin Authority (MDBA) which makes the following points:

 It’s one of the flattest catchments on Earth;